Troops lock down Kashmir as India votes to strip its status

 In February, a bombing in Indian-controlled Kashmir killed 40 Indian troops.
 India responded with an airstrike inside Pakistan, blaming a Pakistani group for the attack.

-On Tuesday, the Pakistani military was on high alert following reports that New Delhi was continuing to send additional troops to the region.
+The Pakistani military was on high alert Tuesday following reports that New Delhi was continuing to send additional troops to its portion of Kashmir.
 Pakistan's top military commanders met in the garrison city of Rawalpindi to discuss the changes in Kashmir.

 China, which also lays claim to a portion of Kashmir, is "seriously concerned" about the situation, foreign ministry spokeswoman Hua Chunying said.

-India's lower house ratified the bill, which strips the status of Jammu and Kashmir from a state to a union territory with a legislature, and carves out Buddhist-majority Ladakh, a pristine, sparsely populated area that stretches from the Siachen Glacier to the Himalayas, as a separate union territory without a legislature.
+The bill passed in India's Parliament changes Jammu and Kashmir from a state to a union territory with a legislature, and carves out Buddhist-majority Ladakh, a pristine, sparsely populated area that stretches from the Siachen Glacier to the Himalayas, as a separate union territory without a legislature.

-The upper house approved the bill by a two-thirds majority, with many opposition lawmakers voting with the ruling Hindu-nationalist Bharatiya Janata Party.
+The lower house approved the bill Tuesday, a day after upper house approved it by a two-thirds majority, with many opposition lawmakers voting with the ruling Hindu-nationalist Bharatiya Janata Party.

-Indian TV news channels in Srinagar, Kashmir's main city, showed security personnel including armed soldiers in camouflage standing near barbed wire barricades in the otherwise empty streets.
+It was unclear when the security measures would be eased in Kashmir, but an outpouring of condemnation by Kashmiris living outside the region or who were able to access the internet despite the government blocks suggest the population will resist the New Delhi government's actions.

-U.N.
-Secretary-General Antonio Guterres urged all parties to show restraint, said spokesman Stephane Dujarric.
+Ordinary Kashmiris have feared the measures would be a prelude to intensifying an ongoing crackdown against anti-India dissenters.
+Rebels have been fighting Indian control for decades, and most Kashmiris support the rebels' demand that all of Kashmir be united under Pakistani rule or become independent.